NiuHuangxiaozi/Guarding-the-Dream/README.md

-​		We also provide four types of magic stones which will be described as follows:
+Additionally, we offer four types of magic stones, which will be described in detail below.

 | Stones                                                       | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |